 With Athletics, Snyder oversees an athletic department with seventeen NCAA Division I intercollegiate teams and over 450 student-athletes.
 He is responsible for all administrative, management and supervisory aspects of the Department of Athletics.
 Additionally, he oversees the strategic long-range planning and monitoring of budgets, personnel, programs, facilities, fundraising, promotions and marketing, and public relations for an NCAA Division I program consisting of eight sports for men and nine sports for women.

-He serves on the NCAA Leadership Council, Olympic Liaison Committee, is a former member of the NCAA Division I Football Rules Committee, Chair of the WCC Executive Committee, the West Coast Conference Strategic Long Range Planning Cabinet, USD's Center for Inclusion and Diversity, and is an Ex-Officio Board member of the San Diego Sports Commission.
-He is on the Board of Director's of the San Diego Chapter of JDRF and held the position of Corporate Chair of the JDRF Walk to Cure Diabetes for two years.
+He serves on the NCAA is a former member of the NCAA Leadership Council, Olympic Liaison Committee, Division I Football Rules Committee, Chair of the WCC Executive Committee.
+He currently serves on the West Coast Conference Strategic Long Range Planning Cabinet, and is an Ex-Officio Board member of the San Diego Hall of Champions.
+He was on the Board of the San Diego Chapter of JDRF and held the position of Corporate Chair of the JDRF Walk to Cure Diabetes for two years.
 He was honored as a 2010 Volunteer of the Year by Combined Health Agencies (CHAD) for his outstanding volunteer work with the Juvenile Diabetes Research Foundation.

 Snyder played football at San Diego State University.
 He holds a Bachelor's degree in Marketing and Master's in Hospitality and Tourism Management from San Diego State University, and has studied in the Master's Leadership Program at the University of San Diego.
 Additionally, Snyder is a graduate of the Harvard Graduate School of Education's Institute of Educational Management.

-The Snyder's, who reside in Poway, have three children - son Riley (junior at USD), and daughters Sydney and Cammy.
+The Snyder's, who reside in Poway, have three children - son Riley (senior at USD), and daughters Sydney and Cammy.